dmbates/EnglishLexicon.jl/Notes.md

 - Records from Data999.LDT, Data1000.LDT, Data1010.LDT and Data1016.LDT are not in the CSV file
 _ CSV file is missing both sequence number 1744 and 1745 from Sub_ID == 756 (file Data1988.LDT)
 _ CSV file is missing both sequence number 1749 and 1750 from Sub_ID == 772 (file Data3572.LDT)
+- After accounding for differences in formatting the DOB and doing some editing, there were six files (405DATA.LDT, 510DATA.LDT, Data1066.LDT, Data2087.LDT, Data2328.LDT, and Data3034.LDT) with inconsistently recorded DOB entries.
+Used the DOB from the second session.

+## NMG Files
+- Data3929.NMG is missing a header for the second session; instead it has a duplicate record for seq number 1500.
+Created a ficticious header with the same time, next day.
+- Data3929.NMG is corrupt at sequence number 1241.
+Number 1242 can be salvaged but not 1241.
+- Data3929.NMG is corrupt around line 2002 - a few lines were repeated
+- 220data.nmg, 259DATA.nmg, Data7146.NMG have spurious headers for the second session
+    + recommend removing 4 lines: a blank line, a line of = signs, and the spurious header
+- 42DATA.NMG, 308DATA.NMG, 74DATA.NMG, 75DATA.NMG, and Data4110.NMG have inconsistent DOB (called "Age" in the NMG files).
+Use the second one.
+(74DATA.NMG and 75DATA.NMG seem to have exchanged DOB.)
+- File 322DATA.NMG is a copy of Data2815.NMG, 323DATA.NMG is a copy of Data2816.NMG, ..., 328DATA.NMG is a copy of Data2821.NMG
+- Files 12DATA.NMG and Data4140.NMG both have subj=12 but different universities (1 and 5)
+- Files Data4100.NMG and Data7146.NMG have subj=51 but different universities (1 and 5)
+- Files 61DATA.NMG and Data4110.NMG have subj=61 but different universities (1 and 5)
+- Files 283DATA.NMG and Data7147.NMG have subj=283 and univ=5 but different demographics
+- Files 349DATA.NMG and Data3872.NMG have subj=349 but different univ (5 and 6)
+- Files 360DATA.NMG and Data3882.NMG have subj=360 but different univ (5 and 6)
+- Files 362DATA.NMG and Data3884.NMG have subj=362 but different univ (5 and 6)
+- Files 363DATA.NMG and Data3886.NMG have subj=363 but different univ (5 and 6)
+- Files 366DATA.NMG and Data3894.NMG differ only in format of DOB.
+Add Data3894.NMG to skip list.
+- Files 371DATA.NMG and Data3892.NMG have subj=371 and univ=6 but different demographics
+- Files 381DATA.NMG and Data3911.NMG have subj=381 but different univ (5 and 6)
+- Files 383DATA.NMG and Data3912.NMG have subj=383 but different univ (5 and 6)
+- Files 385DATA.NMG and Data3930.NMG have subj=385 but different univ (5 and 6)
+- Files 388DATA.NMG and Data4210.NMG have subj=388 but different univ (5 and 6)
+- Files 399DATA.NMG and Data4118.NMG have subj=399 but different univ (5 and 6)
+- Files 400DATA.NMG and Data4119.NMG have subj=400 but different univ (5 and 6)
+- Files 449DATA.NMG and Data5255.NMG have subj=449 but different univ (5 and 6)

+## Items.csv file
+- Item.csv contains missing value codes as "#" and embedded commas in quoted number fields
+- CSV.File(fnm; missingstring="#") returns those number fields containing commas as strings
+    + use `replace` followed by parsing as `Int` then conversion to smaller Int sizes according to the extrema
+- After a `leftjoin` it helps to use `disallowmissing!(frm; error=false)` b/c columns from the second argument (i.e. the table on the right) must allow for missing values in the result.